 Freehand sketching is a prevalent daily practice used to convey thoughts, record occurrences, and communicate with others [1].
 The increasing use of touch screens in wearable devices has heightened interest in the ability to recognize sketches.
 However, the requirements for automatic interpretation of hand-drawn sketches are substantially higher.
 Several factors contribute to this distinction.
 One notable contrast lies in the abstract nature of sketches, which offer minimal information about shapes, whereas natural images are characterized by their abundance of color and texture details.
 The various painting styles employed by different individuals can make it challenging for computers to develop accurate representations of objects for tasks such as sketch recognition.
 Most existing methods for sketch recognition follow the traditional approach of extracting sketch descriptors, such as color, texture, and shape, and then training a classifier with these descriptors.
 However, these features are optimized for natural images and are not specifically tailored to freehand sketches.
 Sketches tend to be highly iconic and abstract, featuring fewer visual cues than their natural-image counterparts.Deep-learning (DL) approaches, such as visual recognition on large-scale challenging datasets, have proven successful in various areas of computer vision in recent years [2].
 DL approaches have been shown to enhance sketch-based recognition and generate relevant feature representations by examining large sketch datasets, including TU-Berlin and QuickDraw datasets [3][4].
 DL can produce more distinct characteristics from sketch photos and can be used for sketch classification or recognition.
 Deep features were first used for sketch recognition by [5], who created a unique neuralnetwork model.
 However, these methods based on deep learning outperform the traditional approaches in terms of efficiency.
 In this study, we propose an approach to improve sketch recognition through the utilization of deep learning methods.
-More precisely, we applied a CNN to extract valuable features from the sketches, and an LSTM network to classify them, which marks a significant retreat from the conventional feature-based techniques.Our contributions to the sketch recognition field can be summarized as follows: - Integration of DL: We harness the power of DL, specifisequence and progression of strokes in a sketch, thereby improving the ability of our model to recognize complex drawings.
+More precisely, we applied a CNN to extract valuable features from the sketches, and an LSTM network to classify them, which marks a significant retreat from the conventional feature-based techniques.Our contributions to the sketch recognition field can be summarized as follows: - Integration of DL: We harness the power of DL, specifically a CNN, to extract noteworthy features from freehand sketches.
+This enables us to capture the unique and abstract qualities of sketches, which are markedly different from conventional natural images.